krzysztof-sawicki/KSSM/README.md

 - `--slowmo_factor=N` - slowdown factor of the output video file (default 5),
 - `--dpi=200` - change the DPI size of PNG and MP4 (default 200).

+## Metrics explained
+The KSSM calculates some metrics that describe network parameters.
+These metrics are presented in plots and stored in CSV files.
+The metrics are:
+1. *air_util* - the percentage of the time the node was in on of these states: RX_BUSY and TX_BUSY; in other words this is the percentage of the time the medium was busy;
+2. *tx_util* - the percentage of the time that the node was transmitting (TX_BUSY state);
+3. *Number of known nodes* - the number of unique source node_ids registered in received frames;
+4. *Number of messages heard* - the number of unique messages the node received;
+5. *Normalized success rate* - this metric is calculated as
+$$normalized\_success\_rate = \frac{confirmed\_messages}{tx\_origin \cdot (number\_of\_nodes - 1)}$$
+When the node successfuly receives the message for the first time, the source's *confirmed_messages* metrics is incremented.
+Every message can be confirmed by all nodes (except the source node) in the map.
+6.  *rx_success* - number of successfuly ended receptions, this metric counts every received message (echos of our own, duplicates);
+7.  *rx_fail* - number of times the reception failed because of collision;
+8.  *rx_dups* - number of received duplicated messages;
+9.  *rx_unicast* - number of received messages that the node was the destination;
+10.  *tx_origin* - number of messages the node was the source;
+11.  *tx_done* - number of times the node was transmitting messages (own or relayed);
+12.  *forwarded* - number of messages that were forwarded by the node (the node was not the origin);
+13.  *collisions_caused* - number of collisions caused by the node's transmission activity, collisions are counted for every node affected by the collision;
+14.  *tx_cancelled* - number of times the node cancelled relaying, despite the fact the node was originally intended to relay, but heard another copy of this message;

+There are also available the plots of success rate for every node.
+Every other node has printed the number of received messages originated from the inspected node.
+Every received message has also registered the number of used hops and the average *hops away* metrics is also calculated.

 ## Some details explained
 ### tx_time calculation
 The time needed to transmit a message over LoRa is calculated with the method published in [Lora Modem Designer's Guide](https://github.com/meshtastic/meshtastic/blob/master/static/documents/LoRa_Design_Guide.pdf) and [Meshtastic source code](https://github.com/meshtastic/firmware/blob/1e4a0134e6ed6d455e54cd21f64232389280781b/src/mesh/RadioInterface.cpp#L201).